Canon EF 16-35mm f/2.8 USM L - Review / Lab Test Report - Analysis

 Page 2 of 2

-The lens shows some very strong barrel distortions at 16mm easing
+The lens shows some very strong barrel distortion at 16mm easing

-towards the long end (35mm) where the lens is basically free of distortions.
+towards the long end (35mm) where the lens is basically free of distortion.

 As usual you should probably expect more distortions towards closer focus distances.